 The Center operates 24-hours a day, every day of the year and is designed to process 1344 tons of waste per day.
 The facility processes all of York County’s combustible municipal solid waste and some types of residual (manufacturing) waste.
 Because the facility is expected to serve York County’s waste management needs well beyond 2015, it also accepts waste from out-of-county to maintain optimum daily operations.
 As York County-generated waste increases it displaces out-of-county waste.

 How The Facility Works

 Waste trucks enter the Center and are weighed at the scalehouse.
 They enter the facility via the “tipping hall” and discharge waste directly onto the tipping hall floor.
 Waste is inspected and pushed into a waste storage pit with a front-end loader.

 An overhead crane transfers the waste from the storage pit to three charging chutes.
 The crane can pick up three to four tons of garbage in one “grab”.
 Two alternating hydraulic ram feeders continuously push the garbage from the base of the chute into three combustion units.

 The facility uses three independent combustion units to process waste.
 The combustion units each consist of a hollow, water-cooled steel cylinder measuring 50 feet long and 160 inches in diameter and constructed of alternating water tubes and fins welded between the tubes.

 Once the waste enters a unit, it tumbles through the unit as it rotates slowly.
-Fuel oil is used to start up the combustion process and attain a combustion temperature of at least 1800°F. Once combustion is underway, the fuel oil is shut off and the combustion process sustains itself.
+Natural gas is used to start up the combustion process and attain a combustion temperature of at least 1800°F. Once combustion is underway, the gas is shut off and the combustion process sustains itself.